hamlett-neil-ur/satellite-detect-informal-settlements/README.md

 Ostensibly, these distributions are statistically derived from a combination of census data and overhead-imagery processing.
 They offer important advantages over the census data, for our purposes.
 First, they are updated annually.
 Secondly, they purportedly report population distribution at resolution on the order of 30 meters.

+Figure 3 contains the overlay of the FaceBook population-density data onto Figure 2, our geospatial reference frame for the Johannesburg, SA region.
+The red-colored pixels contain all estimates for our region of interest.
+We have ≳94,000 estimates in this region.

+Our quick-and-dirty georeferencing introduced some noise into our image, however.
+This is the "thumbtack" labels applied using Google Earth.
+We exclude these from the portion of the region we process.
+The light-blue-colored box shows our windowing.
+Within this window, we have ≲65,000 measurements.

+That narrow unpopulated areas appear in this overlay enhances our confidence in our georeferencing.
+For example, we do not have population estimates on what appear to be major thoroughfares and golf courses.

 <p align="center">

-#### Figure 3 — Facebook population-distribution measurements within the greater Johennesburg, SA retion..
+#### Figure 3 — Facebook population-distribution measurements within the greater Johennesburg, SA region.

 <img width="840" src="https://git.generalassemb.ly/hamlett-neil-ga/DC_DSI10_Team5_Client_Proj/blob/master/Graphics/pop_density_geo_overlay.png" >